Frontopontine fibers

 The frontopontine fibers or frontopontine tract are corticopontine fibers projecting from the cortex of the frontal lobe to the pons.
-In the internal capsule, the fibers descend predominately in the anterior limb (but some also in the posterior limb), passing inferior to the thalamus to reach the mesencephalon (midbrain) where they descend in the medial portion of base of the cerebral peduncles.
+In the internal capsule, the fibers descend predominantly in the anterior limb (but some also in the posterior limb), passing inferior to the thalamus to reach the mesencephalon (midbrain) where they descend in the medial portion of base of the cerebral peduncles.
 In the pons, the fibers flare out between the pontine nuclei.'

 Pathways

 Some of the frontopontine fibers participate in a pathway contributing to horizontal conjugate gaze:'